amplab/training/ampcamp/data-exploration-using-spark-sql.md

 </div>
 </div>

-SQL can be a powerfull tool from performing complex aggregations.
+SQL can be a powerful tool from performing complex aggregations.
 For example, the following query returns the top 10 usersnames by the number of pages they created.

 <div class="codetabs">
 <div data-lang="scala" markdown="1">